-2020, GDP grew by an average of 2% annually, with a recovery to 3.3% in 2021.
+Since the establishment of the Federal Government of Somalia in 2012, the country has demonstrated resilience, outpacing many fragile and conflict-affected nations in economic growth.
+Between 2013 and 2020, GDP grew by an average of 2% annually, with a recovery to 3.3% in 2021.
 However, persistent droughts, supply chain disruptions, and worsening global economic conditions caused a slowdown in 2022, reducing GDP growth to 2.4%.
-Projections for 2023 and 2024 anticipate a rebound to 2.8% and 3.7%, respectively, driven by stabilizing conditions and international financial support17.
+Projections for 2023 and 2024 anticipate a rebound to 2.8% and 3.7%, respectively, driven by stabilizing conditions and international financial support6.

-Somalia's economic backbone is formed by agriculture and livestock which accounts for over 65% of GDP and employs more than 70% of the workforce, and it generates 80% of export earnings18.
+Somalia's economic backbone is formed by agriculture and livestock which accounts for over 65% of GDP and employs more than 70% of the workforce, and it generates 80% of export earnings7.
 However, these sectors are highly vulnerable to climate variability, particularly prolonged droughts and erratic rainfall.
 Recurrent climate shocks have significantly impacted food security, displaced millions, and increased reliance on humanitarian assistance.
 The 2020-2023 drought, one of the worst in decades, led to widespread livestock losses, crop failures, and a humanitarian crisis.
 According to the Ministry of Health Somalia, the drought has engulfed more than 71,000 people 40% of whom were children, underscoring the urgent need for climate adaptation and resilience-building investments.

 A key economic challenge for Somalia is low household earnings and widespread income inequality.
-The country's per capita GDP remains among the lowest in the world, at approximately US\$580 in 202219.
-Household incomes vary widely based on location, with urban households typically earning more than their rural counterparts due to better access to markets, services, and employment opportunities20.
-However, even in urban areas, informal employment dominates, and wages remain low21.
-It is estimated that more than 69% of Somalis live on less than US\$2 per day22, highlighting the urgent need for economic diversification and job creation.
+The country's per capita GDP remains among the lowest in the world, at approximately US\$580 in 20228.
+Household incomes vary widely based on location, with urban households typically earning more than their rural counterparts due to better

+6 World Bank.
+2022.
+Gross Domestic Product, Somalia, current US\$.